Joey Slye: 2020 season

 Slye signed a one-year extension with the Panthers on February 6, 2020.
 He made a career-high five field goals on five attempts in a 21–16 victory over the Los Angeles Chargers on September 28.
 He was placed on the reserve/COVID-19 list by the Panthers on October 21, and was activated two days later.
 During Week 7 against the New Orleans Saints, Slye attempted an NFL record 65-yard field goal with 1:55 remaining in the fourth quarter, but was short by a few inches as the Panthers lost 27–24.
 Two weeks later against the Kansas City Chiefs, he missed another record attempt, this time from 67 yards as time expired.
 The Panthers lost 33–31.
 During Week 12 against the Minnesota Vikings, Slye missed another game winning field goal with four seconds remaining from 54 yards as the Panthers lost 28–27.
+He finished the 2020 season converting 29 of 36 field goal attempts and 33 of 36 extra point attempts.

 2021 season

 Slye signed another one-year contract extension with the Panthers on January 5, 2021.
 On August 28, he was released after the team traded for Ryan Santoso.